 Q: I'm in debt to my supplier, can I switch?

-A: If you're on prepay, you can if the debt's £500 or less.
-If you're on a credit meter, it varies by supplier and payment method.
-British Gas and Scottish Power told us you'd need to pay off the debt before switching away, the other top six suppliers may let you switch, then pay it off.
+A: If you're on prepay, you can if the debt's £500 per fuel or less.
+If you're on a credit meter, it varies by supplier and payment type.
+British Gas and Scottish Power tell us you need to pay off your debt before switching away.
+The other top six firms may let you switch, then pay it off.

 If you're in credit when you switch, your old provider needs to give you the cash.
-Put it aside - winter's coming so usage is higher.
+Put it aside - winter's here so usage is higher.

 Q: Does switching affect my credit rating?